-When HUD conducts the environmental review under Part 50, PHAs (or their vendors) must submit environmental reports and documentation139 for HUD review into the HUD Environmental Review Online System (HEROS), where HUD will complete its review.
+When HUD conducts the environmental review under Part 50, PHAs (or their vendors) must submit environmental reports and documentation177 for HUD review into the HUD Environmental Review Online System (HEROS), where HUD will complete its review.

-HUD staff will review the submissions and may require additional information in order to complete their review.
+HUD staff will carefully review the submissions and may require additional information in order to complete their review.
+When HUD conducts the environmental review under Part 50, it documents the review using the HUD Environmental Review Online System (HEROS).
 HUD's review will result in a determination, which may stipulate the rejection of the site for this demonstration or may require the completion of mitigation measures.
-The RAD approval will include any conditions required to carry out any and all mitigation measures as may result from the environmental review.
-Any conditions or mitigation that cannot be satisfied before Closing will survive Closing.
+The RAD approval letter will include any conditions required to carry out any and all mitigation measures as may result from the environmental review.
+Any conditions or mitigation that cannot be satisfied before the execution of the HAP ContractClosing will be captured in a Rider to the HAP Contract, and those mitigation measure conditions must be completed in a timely mannersurvive Closing.